-Having grown up without a TV, my main source of distraction is still derived from books, radioplays and podcasts.
-I had initially planned to include reviews of books etc in the blog proper, but have found it difficult to do so… References have crept into individual posts, but reviews are a genre I really haven’t mastered yet.
-Instead, this page serves as a substitute, where I give short overviews of (mainly) books, which have crossed my path recently and are worth a mention (good or bad ;).
+When I devised Pasteur’s Quadrant, I initially planned to include reviews of books and random science-related media in the blog proper, but life worked out differently… References have crept into individual posts, but reviews are a genre I really haven’t mastered yet.
+This page serves as a substitute, where I give short overviews of (mainly) books that are worth a mention (good or bad ;).

 I first heard about this book a couple of years ago in a NYAS Science & the City podcast, and it has remained one of my favorite science+art books that I take out from time to time to marvel in the beautiful images.
 The book describes our endeavors to understand the brain in pictures, accompanied by short explanations of the importance of these images, both from a historic perspective and by delving into the different techniques that people have applied during the ages.
 Whenever I leaf through, I’m never quite sure if I’m more stunned by the beauty of the brain’s biology or the technological mastery that we have reached to understand how the brain functions.